-Best Practices Practices to Avoid 1.
-Ensuring all assignments have a direct alignment with the standards and are labeled accordingly.
+Best Practices Practices to Avoid Ensuring all assignments have a direct alignment with the standards and are labeled accordingly.
 Grading while the student is still practicing new learning.
-2 2.
-Grading formative assessments.
-2. Sharing examples of strong and weak work.
-3. Providing feedback only after an assessment 3.
-Giving timely, descriptive feedback that communicates where the student is in has been graded. relation to the learning goal and what the student needs to do next to reach the goal.
+Grading formative assessments. - Sharing examples of strong and weak work.
+Giving timely, descriptive feedback that communicates where the student is in relation to the learning goal and what the student needs to do next to reach the goal.
+Providing feedback only after an assessment has been graded.
 Giving feedback only in the form of a score or grade.
-4. Teaching students to reflect, self-assess, and set goals.
+4 Teaching students to reflect, self-assess, and set goals.
 Assigning homework that does not align with standards and support growth toward identified learning targets.
-5. Only assigning homework that is directly aligned to the standards.
-Grading homework that is given for practice or to check for understanding.
-6. Ensuring students have a clear understanding of the purpose of their homework, and are able to see a clear and direct connection between their homework, the standards, and the assessments.
+5 Only assigning homework that is directly aligned to the standards.
+Grading homework that is given for practice or to check for understanding. e Ensuring students have a clear understanding of the purpose of their homework, and are able to see a clear and direct connection between their homework, the standards, and the assessments.
 7. Using homework as a punishment or reward.
-7. Differentiating homework based on student needs.
-8. Entering scores in the gradebook in the learning management system after students have had time to practice, receive feedback, and adjust their learning.
+7 Differentiating homework based on student needs.
+8 Entering scores in the gradebook in the learning management system after students have had time to practice, receive feedback, and adjust their learning.